 And along came COVID

 As awful as COVID has been and still is, for many people the symptoms don’t end when the initial stages pass.
 Long COVID — after-effects that last sometimes for months and months and beyond — has entered into the mainstream of awareness.
-And it’s a lot like chronic fatigue.
+And for some it’s a lot like chronic fatigue.

 So one hope (that I share) is that researchers will use this horrible after-effect to learn more about chronic fatigue and find effective treatments for both.
 As of now, there isn’t anything that can cure either for sure.
 At least not in the mainstream of medical knowledge